 Capital’s MBA program is highly respected in Central Ohio and beyond, and it’s designed specifically for working professionals.
 Our professors are dynamic, connected and interested in your goals.
-Classes meet face-to-face on an accessible campus at our Law School in downtown Columbus, or at our main campus in Bexley.
+Classes meet in a mix of online and in-person on an accessible campus at our Law School in downtown Columbus, or at our main campus in Bexley.
 At Capital, you’ll be a person, not a user ID and screen name.

 Our program is flexible and customizable.
 Finish in as few as two years, or work at a pace that fits your life, family and career.
 Our courses are designed to help you apply your learning real-time at work.
-And they’re all offered each term so you can progress quickly or, when life and work happen, take a break and pick right back up where you left off.
+And most classes are offered each term so you can progress quickly or, when life and work happen, take a break and pick right back up where you left off.
 At Capital, there is always a path to reach your education and career goals.

 At Capital, individuals and relationships matter.
 Our professors teach best when they know you, your career and your goals.
 Capital’s MBA faculty is a strategic mix of full-time professors with Ph.D.s, executive professors, and part-time adjunct faculty who are actively leading in the area they teach.
 This gives you access to the ideal blend of scholarship, theory, teaching expertise, industry specialization, emerging trends in current practice and, especially, connections to a strong professional network.

 Faculty will introduce broad concepts and then translate them to fit the mix of professions and industries in your class, from manufacturing, retail or small-business management to healthcare, human resources, tech, finance, startups and more.